attack-monkey/flat-code-guide/README.md

 #### Rules

-- Only use `if`, when calling a function conditonally... instead use ternaries, short-circuits, and semantic functions
+- Only use `if`, when calling a function conditonally (and even then, there are other ways)... instead use ternaries, short-circuits, and semantic functions
 - Don't use `switch` (see above)
 - Don't use `for` (or other imperative looping) - instead use recursive functions and Array.prototype methods